Zantrex 3 is one fat burner that pushes the advertising hype “envelope” into the stratosphere. For instance…

 If you alter your diet accordingly, monitor your caloric intake, and implement a practical exercise program, Zantrex 3 may provide you with an extra edge.

 I would caution that this is not a miracle pill.
-If you don’t intend to make these modifications to your lifestyle, don’t waste your money on Zantrex 3 (for more information on what you can experience from ephedra-free fat burners, click here!).
+If you don’t intend to make these modifications to your lifestyle, don’t waste your money on Zantrex 3.

 I’d also suggest those of you considering using Zantrex-3 should check out what other visitors to this site have said about the product!